 On the other hand you have Google saying quite cryptically at many different times that they don’t use Facebook likes, Tweets or Google +1s “at this point in time” (this point in time being between 2011-2014 in the case of this blog – more on that later).

 A lot of our knowledge of what drives SEO comes from correlation case studies.
-Last week I wrote a full strategy guide to search engine optimisation in 2015.
+Last week I wrote a full strategy guide for search engine optimisation.
 I spent a lot of time researching and exploring these case studies.
 What I learned writing this article is that nothing related to SEO can be considered known, or taken for granted just because somebody says it’s so.

 The first three studies I am going to look at today come from 2013 when this kind of correlation study was fairly novel.
 I believe the first one of it’s kind was done by Moz in 2011, and we can expect one in 2015* which may be illuminating.
 Correlation studies are seen as a popular way of working out ranking factors.
 The problem is that all these studies take something that we think is known – ‘that social signals are a ranking factor’ – and testing whether having lots of social signals correlates with higher rankings.

 Throughout this post I use ‘old sources’ which are dated by one or two years.
 Normally I wouldn’t use anything which isn’t fresh or new, but there is a clear trend.
 If you know your history you have a much clearer idea of where you are going.

 This study has a logical progression to it, I strongly suggest you read this post in order but for ease of your navigation I have included a contents.